ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 --- abstract

-This document presents a number of use cases that have a common need for encoding MPLS Indicators and Ancillary Data (MIAD) in MPLS packets.
+This document presents a number of use cases that have a common need for encoding MPLS function indicators and ancillary data inside MPLS packets.
 The use cases described are not an exhaustive set, but rather the ones that are actively discussed at the MPLS Working Group.

 --- middle